 - Do your best to visit and stay in communication with the nursing staff and administration, especially if you live out of state or if you are unable to make visiting hours as often as you would like.
 Studies show that if the nursing staff knows that a loved one or family member often looks after a resident’s well-being, there are less instances of abuse or neglect.

 The Older Adults Protective Services Act, established a uniform statewide reporting, and investigating system for suspected abuse, neglect, exploitation, or abandonment of Pennsylvania’s older residents.
 The federal Older Americans Act mandates state Ombudsman to work to promote the rights and quality of life for all people who reside in nursing homes.
 Nursing home abuse can be reported to the Office of the State Long-Term Care Ombudsman, of the Pennsylvania Department of Aging, through their number 1-717-783-8975, or through their regional numbers.
 The Southeast Region Ombudsman, can also be reached at 1-570-784-4420.

-Our medical malpractice lawyer group has offices throughout Pennsylvania and New Jersey, including Philadelphia.
-Our team of Philadelphia medical malpractice lawyers are dedicated to helping personal injury victims make a full monetary recovery to ease the financial stress that is often associated with significant personal injury.
+Our law firm has offices throughout Pennsylvania and New Jersey, including Philadelphia.
+Our team of Philadelphia nursing home abuse lawyers are dedicated to helping personal injury victims make a full monetary recovery to ease the financial stress that is often associated with significant personal injury.

-If you would like more information please call us at 1-800-7-LEGAL-7, or click here for a Free Case Evaluation.
+If you would like more information please call us at (215) 569-0200 or click here for a free consultation.